jpbecotte/bridge-agreements/conventions/dont.md

 ```
 C := Any color except NT
 ```
 2C promises 8pts.
-Those points must be in the long suits bidded.
+Those points must be in the long suits bidded. (use the rule of eight, 6 points is enough) -http://www.bridgeguys.com/Conventions/Rule8.html

 - 2♣ : 5 clubs and 5 in another suit (Not nacessary 5 5 cards, 5 4 is also acceptable, the goal of DONT is to interfere opponents)
 - 2♦ : 5 diamonds and 5 in majors